 Spring break is right around the corner.
 All that’s standing in your way now is packing for your trip, which can pose a challenge when packing for young children.
 If you’re planning on hitting the trails while traveling this year, check out our tips for how to pack for hiking when on vacation to ensure you have a stress-free, memorable trip!

 Make sure to pack clothing that can dry quickly and easily, especially if you won’t have access to a washer and dryer while away.
-Clothes that can easily be washed in the sink and air dry means you can pack fewer outfits for your vacation.
+Clothes that can easily be washed in the sink and air dried means you can pack fewer outfits for your vacation.
 Depending on the weather, consider packing one jacket or sweater that can work for any activity from hiking to dinner out since they tend to take up more luggage space.

-When packing for multiple people on a trip, extra shoes for everyone can take up lots of suitcase space.
+When packing for multiple people on a trip, shoes can take up lots of suitcase space.
 Consider packing one shoe that can do double duty on the trails and as an everyday shoe such as the Merrell Range.
 Or, if you’re headed somewhere warm, instead of packing hiking shoes and sandals, try a hybrid shoe like the Merrell Hydro Choprock.
 Breathable open mesh, durable leather upper, quick-dry lining, and easy on/off make this shoe perfect for children and adults.
 Whether you go with the Range or Choprock, you can be both functional and fashionable going from the trail to museums during spring break this year.

 Merrell also offers a variety of women’s and men’s shoes and sandals that transition from the trail to town easily.
 With less packing space spent on doubling up on shoes, your family now has more space to bring back some souvenirs from your trip.

-You won’t have to pack an extra trail guide if you “pack” Hike It Baby’s Family Trail Guide provides you with resources suggested and approved by Hike It Baby families from around the country.
-Its easily accessible online, which means you don’t have to pack guidebooks for your trip.
+You won’t have to pack an extra trail guide if you “pack” Hike It Baby’s Family Trail Guide.
+It provides you with trail information and resources suggested and approved by Hike It Baby families from around the country, and it’s easily accessible online.
 An added benefit to the Family Trail Guide, compared to a traditional hiking guidebook, is that the trails are sourced by Hike It Baby families who provide tips and feedback for hiking with young children.
 Exploring tried and true trails will help make sure you make the most of your time away from home.